Research Data Management

 FAIR PrinciplesThe IntCDC Data Management Plan describes the data management life cycle for the data, a Research Project of EXC IntCDC will collect, process and/or generate.
 Moreover, it describes whether and how this data is being used and/or made publicly available for verification and re-use and how the data will be curated and preserved after the end of the project.

 The generic Data Management Plan template of IntCDC is based on the Horizon 2020 template and is published on DaRUS.
-As stated in the project proposal of IntCDC, each research project (RP) has to provide its own Data Management Plan.
+As stated in the project proposal of IntCDC, each Research Project (RP) has to provide its own Data Management Plan.

 DaRUS LogoDaRUS, the data repository of the University of Stuttgart, offers a secure location for research data and codes, be it for the administration of own data, for exchange within a research group, for sharing with selected partners or for publishing.
 Data published on DaRUS complies with the FAIR Principles and is suitable for so called "cold" data that is in a final state and e.g. part of a publication.
 A persistent identifier (DOI) is assigned to each published dataset.
 All published datasets are easily citable and reusable for the research community.